-Monsoon is one of the oldest weather observations, an economically important weather pattern and the most anticipated weather event and unique weather phenomenon.
+Monsoon is one of the oldest weather observations, an economically important weather pattern, and the most anticipated weather event and unique weather phenomenon.
 Yet it is only partially understood and notoriously difficult to predict.

-The unique geographical feature of the Indian subcontinent, along with associated atmospheric, oceanic and geographical components, is extremely influential in ensuring the anticipated behavior for a monsoon in the Indian subcontinent.
-It has significant impact on the overall well-being of subcontinent residents.
+The unique geographical feature of the Indian subcontinent, along with associated atmospheric, oceanic, and geographical components, is extremely influential in ensuring the anticipated behavior for monsoon in the Indian subcontinent.
+It has a significant impact on the overall well-being of subcontinent residents.

 - 1 PURPOSE

 - 2 MONSOON PREPAREDNESS AT CONSTRUCTION SITE

 - 4 ROAD (TRANSPORTATION) SAFETY DURING MONSOON.

 - 6 SAFETY IN MAIN LINE OPERATIONS DURING